margunt/odata_mcp_go/README.md

 - **Type Safety**: Go's type system provides better reliability
 - **Simpler Installation**: No need for Python runtime or package management

+## Versioning

+This project uses automatic versioning based on git tags.
+See [VERSIONING.md](VERSIONING.md) for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues and pull requests.